jichaojoyce/data-science-project-1/README.md

 I myself, as a woman from Asia and plan to start my career in the field of data science.
 I have several questions in my mind based on the Stack Overflow survey data as follow.

 1. Does woman make less money than man?
-2. Does women satisfy their job as man?
+2. Does woman satisfy job as man?
-3. Which contury offer woman high salary?
+3. Which contury offered woman high salary?

 ## File Descriptions <a name="files"></a>